mmdagent-ex/site-doc/content.en/docs/74_remote_speech.md

 Plugin_Remote_Websocket_Directory=/chat
 {{</mdf>}}

-Below is a sample script for the WebSocket server.
+The following is a sample WebSocket server script.

 ```python
 #